Green books for kids

 It’s never too early to help children to understand the world around them and the impact they can have on its future.
-Sharon Jones reviews three super books that make a great starting point.
+Sharon Jones reviews three super green books for kids that make a great starting point.
 Her full edit can be found in our Spring issue here.

 1. WHEN WE WENT WILD by Isabella Tree, illustrated by Allira Tee